2009 World Rally Championship

 The 2009 World Rally Championship was the 37th season of the FIA World Rally Championship.
 The season consisted of twelve rallies and began on 30 January, with Rally Ireland and ended with Rally GB on 25 October.
 Sébastien Loeb won the World Drivers' championship at Rally GB by one point from Mikko Hirvonen, taking his sixth consecutive crown.
 Citroën secured their fifth Manufacturers' title, Martin Prokop won the JWRC Drivers' championship and Armindo Araujo won the PWRC Drivers' championship.

+Sébastien Loeb clinched a sixth successive WRC drivers' championship title.

 Regulation changes

 The number of mechanics available per car has been dropped from 12 to 8.

 Calendar

 The 2009 championship was contested over twelve rounds in Europe, South America and Oceania.